marckean/marcseparation/_docs/00-home.md

 There's no **facts** in this report, it's all people's **opinions**.
 Opinions are not **facts**.
 Courts deal with **facts**.
 I'll be doing my best on this site to break down each and every **opinion** against me, then dissolve the **opinion** with a **fact**.

-There's no denying, the bulk of this report is against me and makes me look like a real monster of a Dad - I'm not a monster of a Dad.
-There's things that been ignored, taken out of context, spoken words not recorded clearly from what was mentioned in the room with a clear skewed view based on influence from particular people interviewed.
+There's no denying, the bulk of this report is against me and makes me look like a real monster of a Dad - I'm not a monster of a Dad and this site proves that I am not a monster.
+There's certain aspects that been ignored (purposely or mistakenly), things taken out of context, spoken words not perceived clearly from what was mentioned in the room with a clear skewed view based on influence from particular neurotypical people interviewed.

 At the start of the session with **Ruth Selig**, I asked her how things would run in the session, as I saw her sitting there with a pen and paper.
 I asked if she would be recording the session (verbally) and she said "*no*", she's happy to manually write everything down pen/paper, a look on her face as if to say that this is normal, she does this every day and this is how she rolls.
 It's her interpretation of what I say in real time.
 Looking back, I should have asked if I could record the audio of the session for accuracy, as it was 95% me that did the talking.
 It's very common for people with Asperger's, everyone tells me that they can't read me, people read me the wrong way, people tell me that they can't read me at all and that things I say are miss-interpreted and I am always perceived differently to other people.

-Then we had two non Asperger's people in the sessions (Alex & Bec), **Ruth Selig** would have been able to more easily interpret these people and read these people correctly - it's no wonder this report is totally out of wack.
+Then we had two neurotypical people in the sessions (Alex & Bec), **Ruth Selig** would have been able to more easily interpret these people and read these people with more accuracy - it's no wonder this report is totally out of wack.

 Report writers need to remain neutral and leave all emotions out completely with these things - not the case here.
 There's a ton of things incorrect and this site is here to bring it all out in the open by using photos, audio and videos - media in these formats doesn't lie.